 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-- Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
+(2 points)

+Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point)

+No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points)

-Score explanation: There is no such student organisation dedicated to planetary health or sustainability in healthcare.
+Score explanation: There are no such student organisations dedicated to planetary health or sustainability in healthcare.
 However, the Academic Society of KIMS is a registered student group supported by the faculty of our medical college.
 It conducts integrated seminars on various topics.
 In 2022, a student seminar on "Shifting epidemiology of communicable and non-communicable diseases due to climate change" was conducted by the Academic Society.
 Another seminar on "Air Pollution: Health Hazards and Prevention" was also conducted.